 Adrian Tennant: Let’s take a short break.
 We’ll be right back after this message.

-Adrian Tennant: Fascinating conversation, Yael, thank you very much for joining us on IN CLEAR FOCUS this week.
+Adrian Tennant: Excellent.
+Mason, thank you very much for being our guest this week on IN CLEAR FOCUS.